Is our housing market about to crash 2024?

 House price to earnings This is a significant concern right now.
 One major factor determining the underlying affordability of housing is the ratio of house prices to incomes.

-People spend more on housing cost than on living costs.
-Rather than having unacceptable savings, the population uses credit cards, leading to a higher spiral of debt.
+People spend more on housing costs than on living costs.
+The population uses credit cards rather than having unacceptable savings, leading to a higher debt spiral.

-In 2007, the ratio of UK house prices to earnings reached 5.4, and in London, it was over 7.0.
+In 2007, the ratio of UK house prices to earnings reached 5.4; in London, it was over 7.0.
 The housing crash saw ratios fall.
-From 2009, the ratio of house price to earnings ratios recovered, and in London, it reached all-time records.
+From 2009, the house price-to-earnings ratio recovered, and in London, it reached records.

-In 2020 in some parts of London, the ratio is as high as 37, and in some parts of the southeast, the ratio is 18.
+In 2024, the ratio in some parts of London was as high as 37; in some parts of the southeast, the ratio was 18.

 What Countries will be affected by a drop in house prices?